inovative-sk/search-tools/readme.txt

 == Description ==

-Highlights search term (customizable colours), collects search analytics (privacy friendly), extends default search engine.
-WP Search Tools, brand new 2024 WordPress plugin, is a collection of useful improvements to the site search functionality.
+Highlights search term (customizable colours), collects search analytics (privacy friendly), extends default search engine or disable search completely.
+WP Search Tools, brand new 2024 WordPress plugin, is a collection of useful improvements to the site search functionality if used or not.

 = Search Analytics =